 Role of the Company Secretary

 The Corporations Act 2001 (Cth) dictates that a public company in Australia (of which a listed entity must be) has an appointed company secretary.
 The company secretary is charged with managing the company’s corporate governance and regulatory obligations (Pordage and Bush, Corporate Governance and the Company Secretary).
 This person has a key role in advising the board on best practice, appropriate disclosures and managing the governance landscape.

 When considering an IPO in Australia, it is important to engage a qualified company secretary, either as an employee or through a provider of professional company secretarial services, at the earliest opportunity.
 This approach will ensure that you commence the IPO process with corporate governance in mind.

-Responses for global regulators and governments to prosecute and impose fines and increase taxes on entities with poor records is testament to the importance of adequate corporate governance.
+Responses for global regulators and governments to prosecute and impose fines and increase taxes on entities with poor records is testament to the importance of adequate corporate governance and the need to outsource company secretary.
 Poor corporate governance can result in significant cost for entities, and punishments range from fines to imprisonment for officeholders.